PatAltimore/active-directory-b2c-android-native-nodejs-webapi/README.md

 1. You should've already cloned the app before, go ahead and open the `token-validator-service-nodejs/index.js` with any text editor.
 Make sure you've [installed Node](https://nodejs.org/en/download/).

 2. Replace the following fields:

+	- `tenantID` with the name of your Azure AD B2C tenant.

 	- `clientID` with the same Client/App ID as you used in the Android code.

 	- `policyName` with the same name as before.

-	- `<Your Tenant Name>` inside the identityMetadata variable with the name of your Azure AD B2C tenant you created.

 3. Install the node dependencies: